richafnu/Viva/Viva/glint/reports/act-strengths-opportunities.md

 ## Filter your report

 Glint survey reports use one filtering process across all reports.
-Data can be filtered for interpretation from this fixed panel which identifies survey programs, attributes.
+Data can be filtered for interpretation from this fixed panel which identifies available attributes.

 **Follow this process:**
 1. Select the **filter symbol** at the top of the dashboard to expand the Filters panel.